KSP-KOS/KOS/doc/source/commands/flight.rst

 .. warning:: **SAS OVERRIDES kOS**

-    However, SAS will tend to fight and/or override **kOS**'s attempts to steer.
+    However, SAS will tend to fight and/or override kOS's attempts to steer.
 In order for **kOS** to be able to turn the ship, you need to set ``SAS OFF``.
 You should take care in your scripts to manage the use of ``SAS`` appropriately.
 It is common for people writing